ejwillemse/BAN313/chapter1.md

 3. Calculate the T-score of the sample mean and assign your answer to the `T_score` variable.
 4. Calculate the degrees of freedom associated with our hypothesis test and assign your answer to the `df` variable.
 5. Calculate the p-value of our T-score using the `pt()` function and assign your answer to the `p_value` variable.
-6. Laslty, use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis.
+6. Lastly, use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis.
 Your answer should be either `TRUE` for _we reject the null hypothesis_ or `FALSE` for _we do not have enough evidence to reject the null hypothesis_.
 Assign your `TRUE` or `FALSE` answer to the `rejectH0` variable.

 *** =hint